codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/microservices.md

 As an example, let's say that you have an application with 5 microservices.
 Two of them use Java and 3 use NodeJs.
 You can easily create 2 pipelines for the whole application (one for each programming language).

-However, if you take advantage of [multi-stage docker builds]({{site.baseurl}}/docs/ci-cd-guides/building-docker-images/#production-ready-docker-images-with-multi-stage-builds) you could even have a single pipeline for all 5 services:
+However, if you take advantage of [multi-stage Docker builds]({{site.baseurl}}/docs/ci-cd-guides/building-docker-images/#production-ready-docker-images-with-multi-stage-builds) you could even have a single pipeline for all 5 services:

  `codefresh.yml`
 {% highlight yaml %}